Ashridge: Later developments

 Part of the estate became Ashridge Golf Club in 1932, and had Henry Cotton as its club professional in the late 1930s, including his most successful year 1937.

 During the Second World War, the building and the lawn in front of it was used as a secondary site for Charing Cross Hospital.

-The house has housed the Ashridge Executive Education program, of Hult International Business School, since 1959.
+The house has housed the Ashridge Executive Education programme, of Hult International Business School, since 1959.

 In popular culture

 Ashridge Common has been featured many times in film and television series due to its distinction as an area of natural beauty.
-Scenes for Maleficent, Plotlands, Sleepy Hollow, Jonathan Creek and Harry Potter and the Goblet of Fire were filmed in Ashridge's Frithsden Beeches wood.
+Scenes for: Maleficent, Plotlands, Sleepy Hollow, Jonathan Creek and Harry Potter and the Goblet of Fire were filmed in Ashridge's Frithsden Beeches wood.
 Ashridge House, which is now Ashridge Business School, has been featured in films such as The Dirty Dozen.
-More recently, it has been used as a location for The Crown and Pennyworth TV series.
+It has also been used as a location for The Crown and Pennyworth, and the Harry Potter TV series.

-In early 2023, English singer-songwriter Sam Smith released a music video for his song I'm Not Here to Make Friends, almost entirely shot in and outside the property.
+In early 2023, the English singer-songwriter Sam Smith released a music video for his song I'm Not Here to Make Friends, almost entirely shot in and outside the property.